Unfitted finite element methods for axisymmetric two-phase flow: Introduction

 The computationally challenging aspect of fully three-dimensional two-phase flows not only comes from the large size of the problem itself but also involves the possible difficulties of the numerical methods themselves, see e.g., \cite{Mirjalili2017, GrossR11, Gibou2018review}.
 Fortunately, in many situations the two-phase flow satisfies a rotational symmetry, meaning that the complex 3d problem can be reduced to a much simpler two-dimensional problem in the meridian halfplane.
 Moreover, the evolving fluid interface can be modelled by a one-dimensional generating curve, dramatically reducing the computational complexity.
 For front tracking methods, in particular, dealing with a discrete curve avoids undesirable mesh distortions as well as the associated remedies like mesh quality controls.
 There exist several numerical approximations for the axisymmetric two-phase incompressible flows, including the level set method \cite{Sussman00coupled,Chessa2003}, the diffuse-interface approach \cite{Kim05diffuse,Huang22diffuse} and the moving mesh interface-tracking method \cite{Ganesan08accurate,Gros18interface}.
 The main aim of this work is to explore unfitted finite element approximations for the axisymmetric two-phase incompressible flow and pay particular attention to energy stability and volume preservation aspects.
-The numerical methods we consider fall into the framework of a parametric approach, which was introduced in \cite{BGN2013eliminating,BGN15stable} by Barrett, Garcke and N\"urnberg, see \cite{Barrett20} and \eqref{eq:3dwf3}-\eqref{eq:3dwf4}.
+The numerical methods we consider fall into the framework of a parametric approach, which was introduced in \cite{BGN2013eliminating,BGN15stable} by Barrett, Garcke and N\"urnberg, see \eqref{eq:3dwf3}-\eqref{eq:3dwf4}.
 In this `BGN' approach, the surface tension force is accurately computed with the help of a curvature identity, see \cite{Dziuk90}.
 For the evolving interface, the normal velocity is prescribed by the normal part of the fluid velocity, which allows tangential degrees of freedoms to improve the quality of the interface mesh.
 In particular, for an evolving curve, a semidiscrete version of the discretized scheme leads to uniformly distributed mesh points \cite{BGN07}.
+The interested reader is referred to the recent review paper \cite{Barrett20} for a detailed discussion of this tangential velocity.
+We also note that, in the context of geometric flows, alternative approaches that also introduce a benign tangential velocity have been considered in \cite{m17,Hu22evolving}.

 The unfitted finite element approximations we introduce in this paper crucially rely on an appropriate formulation of the surface tension forces in the axisymmetric setting.
 Here we rely on two possible formulations for the mean curvature of the interface presented in \cite{BGN19asy,BGN19variational}.
 The first formulation leads to a discretization of the curvature of the generating curve, thus providing an equidistribution property as in the two-dimensional case, see \cite{BGN07,BGN15stable}.
 The alternative is to approximate the mean curvature of the three-dimensional interface, which has the advantage that an unconditional stability estimate can be shown.
 The overall numerical methods are then obtained by coupling the interface evolution to the fluid flow in the bulk.
 We follow the approach from the unfitted 2d/3d approximations of the Eulerian weak formation that was introduced in \cite{BGN15stable}.
 In particular, by employing a special XFEM enrichment procedure for the pressure space, a volume preservation property can be shown on the semidiscrete level.